The Definitive Homelab Hardware Guide: Build Your Self-Hosting Dream in 2026

 Choosing the Right NAS

-# Example of setting up a shared folder on a Synology NAS
+# Set up a shared folder on a Synology NAS

 ssh admin@your-nas-ip